 “Only” Vanilla, Chocolate and Forest Fruits are available in the RTD format.
 While the individual nutritional specifications may vary, they offer 650kcal (33% of RI), 84g of carbs (32% of RI), 5.1g of sugars (5.6% of RI), 23g of fats (32.9% of RI), 1.8g of saturated (9% of RI) and 23g of protein (53.8% of RI).
 It also comes with 33% of all vitamins and minerals.

 The pre-bottled ones come in organic and non-organic flavours.
-There are currently only two organic flavours, which are Strawberries & Basil and Tomatoes & Olives.
+There are currently only two organic flavours, which are Strawberries & Basil and Tomatoes & Olives (which made it into our top organic shake picks).
 Regarding the non-organic choices, these include; Chocolate, Garden Vegetables, Carrot & Pumpkin, Red Berries, Porcini Mushrooms, Spicy Tomatoes and Coffee (caffeinated).
 Certainly the oddest variety I have so far seen.
 Some of which do not sound very appetising to me, but do resemble more like actual food.
-The organic iterations are also significanlty more expensive than the non-organic version (4€ more).
+The organic iterations are also significantly more expensive than the non-organic version (4€ more).

 Which one should you choose, the pre-bottled one or the RTD?
 The RTD is €1 more expensive (€4.9) than the the powder in the bottle version.
 The latter also have more flavour options, including the caffeine version.
 However, the Vanilla only comes in RTD.
 After all this considerations, I would recommend going for the powder in the bottle version, because of the variety and the price difference.
 However, if you are looking for the smoothest shake and most convenient on the go, the RTD is your choice.